Celsius Holdings

 Leadership Transition

-The path to the CEO role wasn't handed to Fieldly.
-"The company was looking for a CEO at the time," Fieldly explained.
-"They actually went through a variety of interviews.
-I was, I guess, younger than who they were looking for.
-But with hard work, drive and passion, I really rallied around the team and continued to grow the business."
-After the company's third attempt for a CEO hire, "I told Gerry I wanted in on the interview process, and I could run this company."
-The board included Fieldly in the interview process, and he was ultimately selected as CEO in 2018.
+What’s striking is that the CEO role wasn’t simply handed to him because he’d been there.
+As Fieldly tells it, the board ran a full search.
+“The company was looking for a CEO at the time,” he said.
+“They actually went through a variety of interviews.
+I was, I guess, younger than who they were looking for.”
+After watching attempt after attempt, he pushed for a shot: “I told Gerry I wanted in on the interview process, and I could run this company.”

 The NASDAQ Uplisting: A Critical Milestone